MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepRunTaskSequence.md

 ### -Description

-Specify a description for the task sequence step.
+Specify an optional description for this task sequence step.

 ```yaml
 Type: String